DoctorMcKay/node-steam-user/README.md

 Creates a new individual user Steam account.
 You must be logged on either anonymously or as an existing individual user to use this.

+**Currently it seems that Steam is not properly sending back the SteamID of the newly-created account.
+The `steamid` argument in the callback is currently `null`.**

 ### requestValidationEmail([callback])
 - `callback` - Optional.
 Called when a response is available
 	- `result` - A value from `SteamUser.EResult`. `SteamUser.EResult.OK` if the mail was sent successfully.